Get the Facts about Question 1

 This initiative goes beyond the requirements of state and federal privacy laws.
 Even basic contact information for caregivers and care recipients necessary to participate in board elections is only shared on a voluntary basis.

 As an advocate for women and families for more than forty years, I know how important this initiative is for women in Maine, who make up the vast majority of home care workers and family caregivers.
-As a lawyer who has helped develop the privacy protections in the federal Health Insurance Portability and Accountability Act, I believe this important initiative protects the privacy and dignity of seniors and Mainers with disabilities.” – Judith Lichtman, National Partnership for Women & Families
+As a lawyer who helped develop the privacy protections in the federal Health Insurance Portability and Accountability Act, I believe this important initiative protects the privacy and dignity of seniors and Mainers with disabilities.” – Judith Lichtman, National Partnership for Women & Families

 How can we be sure the legislature will respect the will of the voters?